OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/protection-against-brute-force-attacks.md

 Applications secured with authentication can be subject to brute force attacks that systematically try to guess user passwords.
 OutSystems provides a built-in protection mechanism that allows taking countermeasures against these attacks:

 User-level Attack
 :   The attack is perpetrated with a user from a specific IP address.
 In this case, that user is blocked from logging in from the attacker IP address.
-The legitimate user can still login from the original IP address that was not used for the attack.
+The legitimate user can still login from an IP address that was not used for the attack.

 IP-level Attack
 :   The attacker has a list of users and tries to guess their passwords from a specific IP address.
 In this case, the attacker IP address is blocked.